Wij gebruiken cookies

 Because of the many extreme weather circumstances of these past years, it is often quite hot early in spring.
 It is possible that in these circumstances, the leaves of unpruned trees will start releasing more moisture through evaporation than the roots can replace.
 Consequently, people often resort to extreme watering but this serves no purpose when the root system is insufficiently developed.
 The end result is nevertheless that the trees dry up and die.
 By pruning, the tree requires less water and stays alive.

-How to prune trees?
+How to prune my tree?

 Trees are best pruned right before planting when branches are still easy to reach with the tree out of the ground.

-When best to water?
+When best to water my plants?

 Watering is very important in spring and summer bearing in mind that too much water can also cause damage.
 It is best to check regularly.
 Make sure the root ball remains damp but not wet.
 It may be best to throw up a ring of earth around the root ball to prevent run-off away from the root ball.
 The most efficient watering method is to use a drip line.
 This will help prevent wasting too much water when watering the root ball mornings and evenings.